March 6-7, 2026 | Turkey, TX

 Friday Dirt Criterium—Pros only!

-We will have two starts—Pro/Open Women at 5:30pm and Pro/Open Women at 6:05pm.
-Races will be 25 minutes plus one lap (clock will start at the beginning of the race, as soon as we hit the 25-minute mark the next time the leaders pass through we will ring the bell with one lap to go.
-All riders finish on the same lap no matter if they have been lapped by the leader.
+We will have two starts—Pro/Open Women at 5:30pm and Pro/Open Men at 6:05pm.
+Races will be 20 minutes plus two laps (clock will start at the beginning of the race, as soon as we hit the 20-minute mark the next time the leaders pass through we will announce two laps to go.
+If you are lapped, you will be asked to retire from the race, but you will be given a placing.
+Everyone will finish on the same lap.

 No aero bars or mountain bike straight bars will be allowed in the criterium.